soimort/dotfiles/README.md

     $ echo '.emacs*' > .gitignore
     $ e .gitignore

-In Emacs, use `M-s e` to save the current session into `./.emacs.desktop` and `./.emacs.elscreen` before exit.
+In Emacs, use `M-s r` to save the current session into `./.emacs.desktop` and `./.emacs.elscreen` before exit.

 #### Start hacking on an existing project